RRRan2333/land_classif_satellite/README.md

 - Merged `train.csv` & `validation.csv` into 'train', then train_test_split() by 8:2.
 - `test.csv` will be left untouched till the very end.

+# GridSearch (New, 2024/04/20)
+Tried to do grid search but always have memory issues even when I'm only using 1k/24k images for the grid search.
+Using a subset is already a questionable decision for gird-search, yet it still crashes.
+Time to spend some money and make it work on Google Colab Pro, etc. Hopefully we will be able to run grid-search successfully with help from there.
+(Geran)

 # Models
 *exported model files/folders are synced via SharePoint, not GitHub.
 Please download models from SharePoint to your local directory so that the models load correctly.*